kkanggu/Online-Judge/README.md

 >	Easy dp problem.
 >	It took too many memories, so I changed to use boolean instead of int.
 >	But there was no big difference.
 Memory reduced about 8%, time reduced about 2%.

+***
+### Day 43
+#2629 End.
+(Balance Scale)
+>	DP
+>	I had to use memoization, and it's little complicated.
+>	So I used limited memoization.
+Memoi [ i ] [], i means I can use ith to nth weight.

+#2293 End.
+(Coin 1)
+>	DP
+>	First, I used recursive function as I used before.
+>	It took about 388ms, but others just took about 152ms.
+And I figure out I solved complicated.
+>	It's a DP problem.
+To earn kth value, I have to earn k-1th value.
+>	This problem is very easy.
+Get input value, and loop.
+That's it.

+#7579 Fail.
+(Application)
+>	DP
+>	It's similar as Knapsack problem.
+>	First, I used Memoization with rest memory.
+But memory can be 100m, it used too much memories.
+>	So I changed to use with total additional memory.
+But it works wrong.
+I'll fix it.